AcrosonusMastering/VocalVolumeMacro/README.md

         instantaneous display update without re-reading the audio.

-V1.1 Available

-    Fix: Resolved automation issues for items in the middle of the timeline (replaced TakeAudioAccessor with TrackAudioAccessor).

-    Fix: Fixed the spectral centroid reset bug.

-    Enhancement: Improved the gain calculation algorithm for better accuracy/performance.

 Download script in the release ➡️

 Or if you are lost on Github Direct link: